Skip to main content

 Back to School

-MHA’s Back to School Toolkit - developed each year and released in mid-August in anticipation of the start of the new school year - provides free resources, tools, tips, and information for parents, teachers, and youth on early identification themes and Before Stage 4 messaging.
+Mental Health America’s Back to School Toolkit is released every August in anticipation of the start of the new school year.
+It provides free resources, tools, tips, and information for parents, teachers, and youth on early identification themes and other essential messages about mental health.

 Learn more about Back to School